Back to Homepage

 Seals also show Bull in another shared connection with Lion, solar and/or stellar symbols.
 (Below, the upper pair of seals are Figs. 178b/f from Goodison’s 1989 Death, Women and the Sun: the lions, from Evans’ Cult 63.)
 If a moon, sun or star can occupy the same space as Labrys, quincunx, and the X-form, together they may bring Bull and Lion into clearer calendric family.

 The creators of the masterpiece in gold below turned Bull’s forelocks into 4 spirals, whose upper ends resemble S- or solstice-forms.
 Four tracks of the sun, between the horns; and at the fifth Winter Solstice in a Great Year cycle, a New Crescent Moon is born.
 It could be purely-decorative coincidence, have some other meaning, or connect to a Knossos calendar of a Minoan Great Year.
+Likewise, at right, a Late-period ceramic bull painted with Labrys and X-forms---why?
+No other sacred animal is associated with quite so many signs that evoke Great Year calendrics:

 Many cows surround Bull with many “attitudes” in Minoan images, but Bull arguably holds the center and is obviously male.
 Minoans might have conceived Snake as female, but no image really suggests either gender: the clues of Snake’s “fatherhood” are later, but many.
 Lion/ess, as noted, and a fourth significant Late Minoan creature, Griffin, are both female as often as male, as we’ll see in Part II of these contexts around the Bull Leap fresco.